 It was a gasoline-mechanical engine, but it was later given an 87 HP, 3 cylinder, GM diesel engine.
 It has a clutch and manual transmission that has four speeds in both directions.
 This drives the rear axle wheels via a double chain drive, with the front ones powered by the side rods ("B" classification).
 Mechanically driven locomotives never got much bigger than this one, capable of slowly moving a few cars in an industrial plant.
 The clutch and transmission could not handle the weights or speeds of long trains, even as a railroad switch engine.
 The diesel-electric locomotive, with electrical transmission of its power was developed for those jobs.
 This engine is 19 feet long and has 80-inch drive wheels.
 The "dome" on top of the engine hood is the sandbox.
 All locomotives carry sand to drop on the railheads when needed for extra traction.
 This locomotive was used at the St. Louis City's Howard Bend Water Plant.
 It was purchased in 1978.

 #502 was designed for heavy freight operations on ore trains.
 It weighs 346,600 pounds and has 59" drivers.
 During the 1920s numerous upgrades were made to the engine including a larger tender which included a "dog house" for the brakeman.
 In 1937, #502 transferred to the Duluth, Missabe & Iron Range to haul ore trains from the Missabe Range to Lake Superior.

-The nose of this Alco/GE diesel belies its multi-gauge trucks that are able to run on almost any gauge in the world.
-This Alco/GE diesel was built with multi-gauge trucks for service anywhere in the world in the event of war.
+The nose of this Alco/GE diesel belies its multi-gauge trucks that are able to run on almost any tracks in the world.
+This Alco/GE diesel was built with multi-gauge trucks for service anywhere there are train tracks in the event of war.
 A total of 96 were built.
-Most of the locos produced were put into storage to await a worldwide need.
+Most of the locomotives produced were put into storage to await a worldwide need.